Suspected Human Remains Found In Florida Wildlife Preserve Where Authorities Are Searching For Brian Laundrie

 — FBI Tampa (@FBITampa) October 20, 2021

+“The parents had assumed that the experts, the FBI and all the tracking teams that they had would be able to locate Brian based upon the information that we had provided to them, to the specific areas and trails in the park that Brian liked to visit,” he said.

+Bertolino says the park had been closed to the public and there was no reason for the Laundries to go anywhere else.
+As for the Laundries’ silence and lack of cooperation throughout the investigation, Bertolino says they were following his legal advice.

-Brian Laundrie, who went missing five weeks ago, is currently a person of interest in the death investigation of Petito, a 22-year-old native of the Suffolk County hamlet of Blue Point.
+Brian Laundrie, who went missing five weeks ago, is currently the sole person of interest in the death investigation of Petito, a 22-year-old native of the Suffolk County hamlet of Blue Point.

 Petito was found dead in a forest in Wyoming back on Sept.
 19, and a coroner later ruled her death a homicide by strangulation.

-Note: Editor’s note: This story was first published on Oct.
-20.